I did spend three minutes trying to think of a more clever title but I just couldn’t come up with one. I’m open to suggestions. Also, long post ahead.

 How about a closeup?

 It’s actually quite sunny back there just as I had hoped (although cloud cover had moved in when I went to take these pictures).
-Removing this dude uncovers ugly side yards for both our neighbor and us but maybe this the encouragement we will need to pretty it up.
-I’d like to plant flowers and hide our trash/recycle/compost bins but eventually Hubs would like a nice paver path leading to the back yard.
+Removing this dude uncovers ugly side yards for both us and our neighbor but maybe this the encouragement we will need to pretty it up.
+I’d like to plant flowers and hide our trash/recycle/compost bins back there and eventually Hubs would like a nice paver path leading to the back yard.
 At least this is a small step towards getting there.

 If you scroll back up, you’ll also noticed another tree was taken down in the front.
 Erik suggested I remove the very tall but still young silver maple on the other side of the driveway.
 He had some favorites in the front (including an aspen and a linden) so he felt this fast growing maple would clobber those eventually.